tiger-pillow/ada_final/index.md

 ## **From the perspective of plots, what can we learn about the impact of historical events on film?**

-### In order to understand the impact of historical events on movies, we first need to find out __what movies are relevant to which event?__ To do this, we compare the wikipedia summary of an event with all the movie plots and calculate a similarity score for each pair.Stopwords removal and lemmatization are applied to increase the effectiveness of similarity scores.
+### In order to understand the impact of historical events on movies, we first need to find out __what movies are relevant to which event?__ To do this, we first curated a <a href="https://www.historyonthenet.com/20th-century-timeline">list of 25 important events </a>, excluding the ones before 1940 due to the lack of movie data.
+Then we compared the wikipedia summary of an event with all the movie plots and calculate a similarity score for each pair with Doc2Vec.
+Doc2Vec is an appropriate method for vectorizing an arbitrary-size document.
+The similarity score is calculated as the cosine between two documents in the vector space.
+Stopwords removal and lemmatization are applied to increase the effectiveness of similarity scores.

 <img src='method_pic.png' width = "100%"/>